Darkest Night (film)

 Darkest Night is a 2012 independent film in the horror film genre, directed by Filipino Noel Tan and written and produced by American Russ Williams.
 It stars DJ Perry, Anne Gauthier, Issa Litton, and Nic Campos.
-Its story is set in the Philippines, the mountains of Luzon.
+Its story is set in the mountains of Luzon in the Philippines.
 A large family gathers for a happy reunion and marriage announcement on Christmas Day at an isolated mansion, only to encounter a series of bizarre, demonic, and tragic events.

 The film started shooting on May 2, 2011, and had its U.S. premiere at the Filipino Arts and Cinema (FACINE) International Film Festival in San Francisco on October 20, 2012.
 At this festival, the film won a special award for Valuable Contribution.
 Darkest Night received a limited U.S. theatrical release on July 1, 2013, and full video release on July 16.
 Largely good reviews greeted the film from critics, its festival audience and general audiences alike.
 The film seeks to build bridges between Asian and American cultures, producing horror with a blend of both.